edvargas/study/aws/awsStudy.md

 - DDoS: Distributed Denial of Service - many requests at the same time
 - AWS Shield Standard:
     - Free service that is activated for every AWS customer
-    - PRovides protection from attacks such as SYN/UDP Floods, Reflection attacks and other layer 3/layer 4 attacks
+    - Provides protection from attacks such as SYN/UDP Floods, Reflection attacks and other layer 3/layer 4 attacks
 - AWS Shield Advanced:
     - Optional DDoS mitigation service ($3,000 per month per organization)
     - Protect against more sophisticated attack on Amazon EC2, ELB, CloudFront, AWS Global Accelerator, and Route 53